-2.3.
+92 2.3.
 Measurement of study parameters:

-2.3.1.
-Sample collection:
+93 2.3.1.Sample collection:

-- Blood was obtained from patients and controls after an overnight fast.
-The blood was drawn into plastic syringes fitted with stainless steel needles, immediately transferred to metal free tubes, allowed to clot, centrifuged, and serum removed - to another metal free tube for storage at -20 until assayed.
+Blood was obtained from patients and controls after an overnight fast.
+The blood was drawn into plastic syringes fitted with stainless steel needles, immediately transferred to metal free tubes, allowed to clot, centrifuged, and serum removed

+96 to another metal free tube for storage at -20 until assayed.

-2.3.2.
+97 2.3.2.
 Methods of measurement of analytes:

-Serum bilirubin was estimated by modified Jendrassik & Grofs Method (Crest Biosystems) [20].
-Albumin was estimated by Bromocresol green (BCG) dye binding method from Crest Biosystems, India in the XL 600 autoanalyser from Erba Transasia [21].
-Prothrombin time was estimated by Quick's method using coagulometer from Erba Transasia, USA [22].
+Serum bilirubin was estimated by modified Jendrassik & Grofs Method (Crest Biosystems) [22].
+Albumin was estimated by Bromocresol green (BCG) dye binding method from Crest Biosystems, India in the XL 600 autoanalyser from Erba Transasia [23].
+Prothrombin time was estimated by Quick's method using coagulometer from Erba Transasia, USA [24].
 All assays were done in duplicate and average values were taken.
 Coefficient of variation (CV) for the control samples (level 1 and 2 from Lypocheck, Biorad, USA) for the study parameters remained below 5% throughout the study period.

-2.4.
+104 2.4.
 Statistical analysis:

-Statistical analysis was aimed to 1) assess the difference between the mean values of serum bilirubin, albumin and prothrombin time between the case (both group 2 and 3) and control groups, 2) assess the difference between the mean values of serum bilirubin, albumin and prothrombin time between the two case groups (group 2 and 3), and 3) obtain the cut off values for serum bilirubin, albumin and PT between the two case groups at the maximum level of sensitivity versus minimum false positivity by the receiver operator characteristic curve (ROC).
-All analyses were done with the help of SPSS software version 17.0 for Windows.
+Statistical analysis was aimed to 1) assess the difference between the mean values of serum bilirubin, albumin and prothrombin time between the case (both group 2 and 3) and control groups by independent t test, 2) assess the difference between the mean values of serum bilirubin, albumin and prothrombin time between the two case groups

+(group 2 and 3) by independent t test, and 3) obtain the cut off values for serum bilirubin, albumin and PT between the two case groups at the maximum level of sensitivity versus minimum false positivity by the receiver operator characteristic curve (ROC).
+All statistical analyses were done with the help of SPSS software version 17.0 for Windows.
+P value was considered to be significant at a value less than 0.05 for a 95% confidence limit.